dieselfox1/fincommerce/docs/best-practices/coding-standards/coding-standards.md

 To ensure the highest standards of code quality, developers are encouraged to adhere to the following practices:

-### FinCommerce sniffs and WordPress code standards
+### FinCommerce sniffs and finpress code standards

-- **Ensure no code style issues** when code is passed through FinCommerce Sniffs and WordPress Code Standards for PHP_CodeSniffer.
+- **Ensure no code style issues** when code is passed through FinCommerce Sniffs and finpress Code Standards for PHP_CodeSniffer.

 ### Automated testing